Tut-k0/python_sec_programs/CodeInjector/README.md

 # Code Injector
 Idea here is to edit requests/responses, replace download requests, and inject html and javascript.
+This can be used in parallel with the beef framework, or any other javascript attack.

 Requires being a MiTM machine.